Monitor your legislation: For instructions on using the Texas Legislature's Bill tracking system

 School Background Checks

 HB 639 by Representative “Doc” Anderson (R-Waco) is now in the House Calendars Committee for consideration to be placed on the House Calendar.
 HB 639 would authorize school districts to obtain health, liability and auto insurance coverage to protect businesses that partner with the school district to provide students career or technology training.

 HB 1304 by Representative Oscar Longoria (D-Mission) and SB 592 by Senator Eddie Lucio, Jr. (D-Brownsville) would establish a rebuttable presumption of employment relating to the classification of workers under the Texas Unemployment Compensation Act.
-The bill calls for a penalty of $200 per employee to be assessed against employers who misclassify their employees.
+The bills call for a penalty of $200 per employee to be assessed against employers who misclassify their employees.
 HB 1304 was heard in the House Economic and Small Business Development Committee on April 20 and at the conclusion of testimony on the bill it was left as pending business in the committee.
 SB 592 is in the Senate Natural Resources and Economic Development Committee waiting to be set for a hearing.